 Better still, this is another of those fun inexpensive hobbies that could even turn into a way to make more money in the future!
 Check out Code Academy for a basic free coding course and Udemy for more premium paid courses with huge discounts.

-18. DIY
+28. DIY

 Fancy yourself as pretty handy with a toolbox?
 Even if you don’t, picking up DIY as a hobby is a great way to get pretty good with your hands!
-I love browsing Pinterest for fun, creative and inexpensive ideas for things to make around the home, from chairs and stools to bird feeders in the garden!

-19. Learn a new language
+29. Learn a new language

 Apps like Duo Lingo make learning a new language free and easily accessible.
 Set yourself a challenge to complete the duo lingo program for a certain language, and make sure you do it every day.
 Every. day.
 It is the only way to really learn.